Ski Crazed: Gameplay

 Ski Crazed is a skiing video game set on Mount Kilimanjaro, where the player must navigate challenging downhill slopes and slalom courses to compete in the Kilimanjaro Annual International Skiing Tournament.
 The game features 15 slopes, including moguls, ice hazards, jumps, gates, and flags, with a slope creator for custom designs.

 The player can access a tutorial through the "Lessons" option and learn skiing basics from the ski pro "Jammer", following his instructions and practicing with him to master techniques before attempting slopes.
 In the game proper, the player skis through 15 slopes: 12 downhill, 2 slalom, and the final "Ohh La La" slope.
 Large and small moguls require precise navigation with the joystick depending on their size to avoid falls.
 Jumps may lead to ice patches, requiring the player to perform tricks to control their landing position and avoid ice.
 Signs may warn of upcoming hazards, but become less reliable in harder slopes.
 Flags appear in the slalom courses and function similarly to moguls, requiring correct joystick input depending on their color.
 The length of a slope is indicated by a black box on the bottom of the screen, with a white dash representing the player's position.
 The game does not track a numerical score; performance is instead measured by percentages on the Performance Chart, accessible with the space bar or a button on the joypad.
 High percentages, signified by a green bar, qualify for the tournament, while low percentages (signified by a red bar) or falling 15 times result in disqualification.
 The "Practice Slalom" mode allows practice on the Kilimanjaro Slalom and Grand Slalom courses.

 The player can design up to 10 custom slopes in the "Make a Slope" mode, placing hazards like jumps, moguls, ice, flags, and signs.
-Slopes must be between 900—2,000 feet and include an end marker.
+Slopes must be between 900 and 2,000 feet and include an end marker.
 Hazards cannot be placed within 50 feet of large jumps or 20 feet of small jumps, and no three consecutive ice patches can be placed in landing zones after large jumps.